About

 My approach to PMDD...

-The approach I advocate for is one that encourages women with PMDD to first explore if they suffer from any comorbidities (other underlying conditions) that exacerbate PMDD symptoms.
-It is key to find the root cause of these underlying conditions, for example a B12 deficiency (the cause), which is known to present psychological symptoms, including depression or anxiety.
-By addressing this root cause a woman can reduce the associated symptoms, which during certain times of the month are hightented when PMDD is at its worst.
+The approach I advocate for is one that encourages women with PMDD to first explore if they suffer from any comorbidities or genetic variations (other underlying conditions) that exacerbate PMDD symptoms.
+It is key to find the root cause of these underlying conditions, for example in simplistic terms, a B12 deficiency (the cause), which is known to present psychological symptoms, including depression or anxiety.
+By addressing this root cause a woman can reduce the associated symptoms, which during certain times of the month are heightened when PMDD is at its worst.

-I had myself suffered from PMDD, and worked extensively with a PhD Geneticist, a Clinical Psychologist, and a Functional Medical Doctor over the last few years to systematically uncover and reduce the many comorbidities that were contributing to my extremely distressing PMDD symptoms.
-These professionals feature in my program, which is designed to inform women of the many aspects that could be making their PMDD worse from the various symptoms associated with each condition.
-Unfortunately most women are not encouraged by their local doctor to investigate things as simple as vitamin deficiencies (genetic or lifestyle related), diet, toxin exposures and other factors that make life harder when you suffer from PMDD.
-I want to inform women of the types of things they should be asking their doctor about before they simply take the birth control pill or get life altering surgery.
+I had myself suffered from a very severe case of PMDD, and worked extensively with a PhD Geneticist, a Clinical Psychologist, and a Functional Medical Doctor over years to systematically uncover and reduce the many comorbidities that were contributing to my extremely distressing PMDD symptoms.
+These professionals feature in my free program (I don't sell anything), which is designed to inform women of the many aspects that could be making their PMDD worse from the various symptoms associated with each condition.
+Unfortunately most women are not encouraged by their local doctor to investigate things as simple as vitamin deficiencies (genetic or lifestyle related), diet, toxin exposures and other factors (trauma, inflammation, gut health, neuroinflammation and mitochondrial dysfunction) that make life harder when you suffer from PMDD.
+I want to inform women of the types of things they should be asking their doctor about.

 It is important that women with PMDD feel supported, educated and empowered as I have encountered a lot of doctors who admit to not knowing much about PMDD yet will simply prescribe an antipsychotic or anti-depressant to “treat” PMDD.
 I don’t believe this is acceptable, and hence why I advocate for a holistic approach, supported by the medical professionals featured in my program.
 I don’t provide medical advice.
 I always encourage women to seek advice from a medical practitioner who understands PMDD and who is compassionate and willing to explore what other issues could be making that woman’s life worse.
 I speak from my own extensive experience, studies and from the knowledge I received from health professionals around factors that can improve PMDD (from treating comorbidities).
 PMDD is not well researched or understood as studies on PMDD itself are limited (likely underfunded).
 Hopefully with more awareness that will change.